 2. Find your tone on social media

-Social media is the ideal place to show your brand’s playful side.
+Social media is the ideal place to show your brand’s playful side and is a great platform to boost customer experience.
 By creating a tone that’s unique to your brand, you can attract customers and keep them engaged with your interactions.

 Wendy’s is an incredible example of this tactic.
 With a sassy and sharp style, this fast food company’s tweets constantly go viral.
 They even get users begging to interact with it: